 BIO

-Dennis Church is a native Iowan, raised on a small family farm.
-He began photographing in 1975, documenting his rural family of origin and environs.
-He attended Apeiron Photography Workshops in Millerton, NY.
-He interned on Apeiron’s monumental photographic survey, The Long Island Project, the largest ever NEA funded survey grant along with with Olympus Camera.
-He has exhibited throughout the United States and his photographs have been published in online and hard copy publications in France, Czech Republic, Italy, United Kingdom and Russia.
+I am a native Iowan, raised on a small family farm.
+I began photographing in 1975, documenting my rural family of origin and environs.
+I attended Apeiron Photography Workshops in Millerton, NY.
+I interned on Apeiron’s monumental photographic survey, The Long Island Project, the largest ever NEA funded survey grant along with Olympus Camera.
+I have exhibited throughout the United States and my photographs have been published in online and hard copy publications in France, Czech Republic, Italy, United Kingdom and Russia.

-His photographs appear prominently alongside images by masters like Walker Evans, Eugene Atget, Helen Levitt, Berenice Abbott, and Henri Cartier Bresson in the important book, “Bystander, A History of Street Photography”, by Joel Meyerowitz and Colin Westerbeck.
-In 2024 he published his first photo-book, AMERICOLOR, with Palm Beach Atlantic University.
-In 2025, Georgia based Fall Line Press will publish a volume of his photographs, entitled DIRT FRESH.
-He lives in Delray Beach, Florida.
+My photographs appear prominently alongside images by masters like Walker Evans, Eugene Atget, Helen Levitt, Berenice Abbott, and Henri Cartier Bresson in the important book, “Bystander, A History of Street Photography”, by Joel Meyerowitz and Colin Westerbeck.
+In 2024 I published AMERICOLOR, with Palm Beach Atlantic University.
+In 2026, Georgia based Fall Line Press will publish a volume of my photographs, entitled DIRT FRESH.
+I live in Delray Beach, Florida.
+I created a large (24"x 36") handmade pre-cursor "artist's book" to announce the trade version of DIRT FRESH.
+Please inquire if you would like to acquire one of the only three copies in this edition. (see tab about this book for more information.)

 "I've photographed the social landscape for decades, drawn to the colors and rich graphics of ordinary places.
 I experiment with both harmonious and discordant colors and forms, finding deep satisfaction in integrating them in my practice.
 This sparks amusement and wildly playful improvisation, always inspiring new ways to depict what I find.